Trump Administration Moves To Penalize Immigrants For Using Government Benefits

 Many of the details haven't been finalized.
 But the idea has already sparked warnings about the consequences for immigrant families, and the nation's health care system.

 "Those families are now at a crossroads," said Uwemedimo, a pediatrician at the Cohen Children's Medical Center in Lake Success, N.Y.
-She sees a large number of immigrant families from Nassau and Suffolk counties, and nearby Queens.
+She sees a large number of immigrant families from Nassau and Suffolk counties and nearby Queens.

-Uwemedimo and her staff make a point of asking patients up front if they qualify for benefits — including food stamps, or subsidized health insurance.
+Uwemedimo and her staff make a point of asking patients upfront if they qualify for benefits — including food stamps, or subsidized health insurance.
 But now Uwemedimo is finding that many of her patients are wary about signing up, because they've heard that doing so could hurt their chances of getting a visa for a family member to visit, or hurt their own chances of getting a green card.

 "They're saying we want our family to stay together," said Uwemedimo.
 "A lot of families have decided that they don't want to engage [out of] fear."